artstep00/active-directory-home-lab/README.md

 ## 1. DC01 Network Configuration

-Configured DC01 with a static IPv4 address in order to assure domain controller and DNS server would always be reachable at a predictable address.
+Configured `DC01` with a static IPv4 address to ensure the domain controller and DNS server would always be reachable at a predictable address.

 - IP Address: `192.168.100.10`
 - Subnet: `192.168.100.0/24`
 - Default Gateway: `192.168.100.1`
 - DNS: configured for external resolution prior to promoting DC01 to a DNS server

-Verified network connectivity and DNS resolution using Powershell.
+Verified network connectivity and DNS resolution using PowerShell.

 ![DC01 Network Configuration](screenshots/01-DC01-Network-Config.png)

 ## 2. Active Directory and DNS Setup

-Installed the **Active Directory Domain Services (AD DS)** and **DNS Server** roles on DC01.
+Installed the **Active Directory Domain Services (AD DS)** and **DNS Server** roles on `DC01`.

-AD DS provides the directory services used to manage domain users, computers, groups, authentication, and Group Policy, while DNS server is required for clients to locate domain controllers and other domain services by Active Directory.
+AD DS provides the directory services used to manage domain users, computers, groups, authentication, and Group Policy.
+DNS allows clients to locate domain controllers and other Active Directory services.

-After installing the roles, DC01 was promoted to a domain controller for the `lab.example.com` domain.
+After installing the roles, `DC01` was promoted to a domain controller for the `lab.example.com` domain.

 ![AD DS and DNS Roles Installed](screenshots/02-AD-DNS-Setup.png)